BONSAMURAIS/enhancements/beps/0001-bep-template.md

 ## Discussion

 A comprehensive bullet list of link to where the BEP has been discussed by the community, such as the BONSAI mailing list, and Github pull requests and issues.
+For example, this template is discussed in:

+* the BONSAI group.io discussion list, tagged with [#BEP0001](https://bonsai.groups.io/g/hackathon2019/topic/bep_0001_bonsai_bep/30402593?p=,,,20,0,0,0::recentpostdate%2Fsticky,,,20,2,0,30402593)

 ## Previous Versions